Pablo Delgado

 Pablo Delgado is a Mexico-born and London-based street artist who emerged in 2011 and rose to prominence in the London street-art scene.
-Since 2012 he has been decorating East London's street corners with his inventive and humorous miniatures.
+Since 2012 he has been decorating East London's street corners.
+His early work consisted of miniature doorways pasted up on the edges of walls.
+Soon, Delgado began expanding into detailed narratives, meticulously depicting hosts of people, animals, and objects in minutia around London.

 Biography

 His early work consisted of miniature doorways pasted up on the edges of walls.
-Soon Delgado began expanding into detailed narratives, meticulously depicting hosts of people, animals, and objects in minutia around London.
+Soon, Delgado began expanding into detailed narratives, meticulously depicting hosts of people, animals, and objects in minutia around London.

-His style involves taking imagery from mass media or popular culture, stripping it of colour before arranging the tiny figures into surreal scenes and compositions.
-His style is known for the distinctive black shadows cast on the pavement that give a lifelike quality to his work, causing them to pop off the surface.
-The scenes themselves appear fantastical, chaotic, and seemingly unrelated, but each contains its own narratives and stories that, with the locations, are carefully chosen in order to contribute to the story.
+His style involves taking imagery from mass media and popular culture, stripping it of colour before arranging the tiny figures into surreal scenes and compositions.
+He is known for his use of distinctive black shadows, cast on the pavement.

 Works

 In December 2012 Pablo Delgado painted the Village Underground wall in Shoreditch, London.